top of page

 Michelle Kwok updated 1_edited.jpg

-Kwok currently serves as a Visiting Assistant Teaching Professor at The College of William and Mary.
-She directs the Botetourt Chamber Singers and Barksdale Treble Chorus, and will be leading the two choirs on their domestic and international tours in Spring 2026.
-Kwok received her Doctorate of Music in Choral Conducting from Indiana University, and degrees from Westminster Choir College (with Distinction) and the Chinese University of Hong Kong.
-She has studied conducting with Simon Carrington, James Jordan, Chris Albanese, Betsy Burleigh, Dominick DiOrio, Alicia Brozovich, Sanders Lau, and Esmond Lim.
+Kwok received her Doctor of Music in Choral Conducting from Indiana University, and degrees from Westminster Choir College (with Distinction) and The Chinese University of Hong Kong.
+She has studied conducting with Simon Carrington, James Jordan, and Chris Albanese, among other distinguished mentors.
 She was a conducting fellow at the Taipei International Choral Festival and Sarteano Choral Workshop.
-A classically trained singer, she studied voice with Judith Malafronte, Victoria Browers, Margaret Yim, and Caleb Woo.
+A classically trained singer, she studied voice with Judith Malafronte, Victoria Browers, and Caleb Woo.
 She performed with the GRAMMY®-nominated Westminster Williamson Voices, Westminster Choir, and Westminster Symphonic Choir.
 She also sang and won prizes with the Diocesan Choral Society in Latvia, Japan, and China.
-Kwok is a member of the American Choral Directors Association, and holds a Postgraduate Diploma in Music Education from CUHK, LRSM, and DipABRSM (Distinction) in Voice.
+Kwok holds a Postgraduate Diploma in Music Education from CUHK, LRSM, and DipABRSM (Distinction) in Voice.

 Whether conducting a large symphonic chorus or chamber ensemble, Kwok is committed to bringing musicality and community to the ensembles she works with.
 Her ability to connect singers, audiences, and composers through thoughtful programming and interpretation sets her apart as an engaging musical leader.
 In her free time, she enjoys making soup and taking walks.
+Kwok currently serves as the Artistic Director of the Williamsburg Choral Guild and a Visiting Assistant Teaching Professor at The College of William and Mary.

 5N3A5323.jpeg